*** FREE UK SHIPPING ON ORDERS OVER £75 ***

 What other types of sock yarn are there?

 While 4ply sock yarn is by far the most common choice, and is the most practical wool for everyday socks, it's not the only option out there.
 There are reasons why you might want to make socks with thicker yarn.
 In winter, you might want thicker socks to wear under boots, for example.
 A very bulky yarn could also be suitable for a pair of house socks that you don't intend to wear with shoes.
 You might also choose to knit or crochet a pair of slippers from thicker yarn.
-These can be felted for additional cosiness.
+These can be felted for additional coziness.

 If you're planning to knit a pair of socks with bulkier yarn, pay attention to ply.
 The higher the number, the thicker the yarn.
 Thick yarn will knit up faster, but think about how you plan to use the finished socks.
 Want to wear them under shoes?
 Then don't go for something that's too bulky!